notbowen/gwak/README.md

 ## To-Do

+- [-] Implement an adapter for CTFd and get the basic structure out
+- [ ] Implement custom errors
+- [ ] Create a default config directory programatically
-- [ ] Grow a brain and figure some stuff out
+- [ ] Figure out how to parse a default config directory
+- [ ] Implement multithreading to speed up downloading

 ## Rough Idea